SebLau02/scrolltrigger/README.md

 J'ai utilisé Lenis smooth scroll pour le smooth scroll.
 Les images sont issu de unsplash.

-Je te laisse le découvrire [ici]()
+Je te laisse le découvrire [ici](https://seblau02.github.io/scrolltrigger/)

 ## En

-This project is my firstime scrolltrigger gsap animation, it was to practice it.
-I really loved this experience, it allows me to discover scrolltrigger and see how scroll animation is easy with scrolltrigger.
-I drew inspiration from codrops tutorials on the same projects.
-I used Lenis smooth scroll to smoothing it.
-Images are from unsplash.
+This project is my first attempt at using ScrollTrigger and GSAP animations.
+It served as a practice session, and I thoroughly enjoyed the experience.
+It allowed me to explore ScrollTrigger and understand how scroll animations can be easily implemented with it.
+I drew inspiration from Codrops tutorials for this project.
+Additionally, I utilized Lenis smooth scroll to enhance the scrolling experience.
+The images used in the project are sourced from Unsplash.

-To view the site, click [here]()
+To view the site, click [here](https://seblau02.github.io/scrolltrigger/)

 ### Technologies: HTML, CSS, JS, Gsap